 Facilities and Equipment

-COSI is housed on the third floor of the new Cleveland Hearing & Speech Center.
+COSI is housed on the third floor of the Cleveland Hearing & Speech Center.
 The CHSC, is located at East 116th and Euclid Avenue, includes offices for department faculty, research labs, and classrooms.
 There is also a student workroom with study carrels and a computer lab.
 Students have access to current assessment and intervention materials.

 Case is located in University Circle, a 550-acre, park-like concentration of over 40 educational, scientific, medical, artistic, and cultural institutions.
 In addition to the University, which is the Circle's largest institution, the surrounding community includes: Severance Hall (home of the Cleveland Orchestra), the Cleveland Museum of Art, the Cleveland Institute of Music, the Cleveland Institute of Art, University Hospitals of Cleveland, the Museum of Natural History, the Children's Museum, the Health Museum of Cleveland, and the Western Reserve Historical Society.
-All are within walking distance of the Department of Communication Sciences.
+All are within walking distance of the Program of Communication Sciences.